Hello creators, welcome back to A2SET’s AI Tutorial.

 """

-print("🎬 AI Agent is analyzing routes, finding exact addresses/links, and generating the Grid...")
+print("🎬 AI Agent is analyzing routes, addresses, links, and generating the Grid...")

 response = client.beta.chat.completions.parse(